MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-deployment.md

         <add source="assembly" value="Contoso.Commerce.RetailProxy.SalesTransactionSignatureSample" />
     ```

-### The Modern POS extension components
+### Modern POS extension components

 1. Open the solution at **RetailSdk\\POS\\ModernPOS.sln**, and make sure that it can be compiled without errors.
 Additionally, make sure that you can run Modern POS from Microsoft Visual Studio by using the **Run** command.

     > [!NOTE]
     > Modern POS must not be customized.
 You must enable User Account Control (UAC), and you must uninstall previously installed instances of Modern POS as required.

-2. Include following existing source code folders in the **Pos.Extensions** project.
+2. Include the following existing source code folders in the **Pos.Extensions** project.

     - SalesTransactionSignatureSample
     - SequentialSignature